dantinghuang/Kaopu/README.rst

 Frontend
 --------

-With exception of Admin Panel, Misago frontend relies heavily on React.js components backed by Django API.
+With exception of Admin Panel, Kaopu frontend relies heavily on React.js components backed by Django API.
 This application relies on custom Gulp.js-based toolkit for development.
-As of current, Misago's ``gulpfile.js`` defines following tasks:
+As of current, Kaopu's ``gulpfile.js`` defines following tasks:

-* **build** does production build of Misago's assets, concating and minifying javascripts, css and images, as well as moving them to misago/static directory
+* **build** does production build of Kaopu's assets, concating and minifying javascripts, css and images, as well as moving them to misago/static directory
 * **watch** does quick build for assets (concat assets into single files, compile less, deploy to misago/static but don't minify/optimize) as well as runs re-build when less/js changes
 * **watchstyle** does quick build of less files, and re-builds them when they change
-* **test** runs Mocha.js tests suite for Misago's javascript
+* **test** runs Mocha.js tests suite for Kaopu's javascript

-To start work on custom frontend for Misago, fork and install it locally to have development forum setup.
+To start work on custom frontend for Kaopu, fork and install it locally to have development forum setup.
 You can now develop custom theme by modifing assets in ``frontend`` directory, however special care should be taken when changing source javascripts.

-Misago defines template that allows you to include custom html and js code before Misago's JavaScript app is ran, named **scripts.html**.
+Kaopu defines template that allows you to include custom html and js code before Kaopu's JavaScript app is ran, named **scripts.html**.

 Bug reports, features and feedback
 ==================================

-If you have found bug, please report it on `issue tracker <https://github.com/rafalp/Misago/issues>`_.
+If you have found bug, please report it on `issue tracker <https://github.com/rafalp/Kaopu/issues>`_.

 For feature or support requests as well as general feedback please use `official forum <http://misago-project.org>`_ instead.
 Your feedback means much to the project so please do share your thoughts!

-There's also Gitter for those looking for instant-messaging approach for discussing Misago development.
+There's also Gitter for those looking for instant-messaging approach for discussing Kaopu development.

 Contributing